nus-cs2113-AY2324S1/ip/docs/README.md

 ```

 ## Control Task List
-  Refers to the following as some alternative methods:
+  Refers to the following as some alternative methods to use the app:

   - **List**: View all the existing tasks created
   - **Mark**: Mark an existing task as finished